 Less spare parts.
 When we tour, we require spare parts for only one bike rather than two.

 You’re forced to pack lighter when you tour.
 If you’re going from eight panniers to four, you’re going to need to shave some kit!

-Great option for parents.
+A great option for parents.
 You can introduce your children to cycling in a safe environment.
 Children often can’t wait to ride their own bike after being on the back of a tandem.

-Conversation starter, attention grabber.
+A conversation starter, attention grabber.
 It’s very easy to make new friends with a tandem; everyone has a question.

 It makes you smile… and it makes others smile!
 We get lots more car horns, train whistles and waves on the road.
 If we’re waiting at the traffic lights, we are the first to leave because everybody else is too busy staring at us and not the green traffic light.

 Manoeuvring the bike.
 The bike is longer, so it takes some time to master three-point turns, up/down curbs and sneaking through traffic gaps.
 As the bike is so heavy when loaded, stairs become your enemy.
 If you want to go easy on your tandem, you MUST take off most of your panniers first and make sure you lift the front and rear wheel up when the chainrings get close to the top step!

 Rough roads are harder and slower.
 In order to protect the rear riders’ comfort and rear wheel, we can not afford to be as careless as you might be on a solo bike.